mgnfy-view/caster/docs/src/src/CasterCampaign.sol/contract.CasterCampaign.md

 ### voteSingleOption

-Allows voters with voting powers (received through the nft or delegation) to vote in a single option campaign.
+Allows voters with voting powers (received through the Nft or delegation) to vote in a single option campaign.